-Then, with the introduction of Monte Carlo simulations, for example, you can take a probabilistic approach to planning projects or high-level strategic initiatives.
+With the introduction of Monte Carlo simulations, for example, you can take a probabilistic planning approach to projects or high-level strategic initiatives.
 Instead of estimating them based on your gut feeling, you will be able to forecast your delivery dates with greater certainty.

 Building connected Kanban systems will contribute to the creation of Flow across your entire organizational structure.
-This will result in the delivery of superior products or services to the market as well as flexibility to satisfy your changing customer’s needs.
+This will result in the delivery of superior products or services to the market and flexibility to satisfy your changing customer's needs.

 Coordinating and Planning Work

-Another important point when scaling Agile across the organization is to coordinate and plan the work on a global level.
+Another important point when scaling Agile across the organization is coordinating and planning the work on a global level.
 The way to do this with Kanban is through the application of regular Kanban cadences.

 Project stand-up meetings

-For example, the Daily meeting is very popular on the team level where team members stand up in front of a board and sync their progress.
-This cadence can be scaled up in a way that every team sends a delegate to a wider project stand-up meeting (involving multiple teams) where the entire project progress is discussed.
-The idea here is to sync progress on a higher level but also to discuss dependencies between teams and visualize them on the multiple team Kanban boards.
+For example, the Daily meeting is very popular on the team level, where team members stand up in front of a board and sync their progress.
+This cadence can be scaled up so that every team sends a delegate to a broader project stand-up meeting (involving multiple teams) where the entire project progress is discussed.
+The idea here is to sync progress on a higher level and discuss dependencies between teams and visualize them on the multiple team Kanban boards.

 The Operations Review, on the other hand, is the cadence that takes a holistic view of the performance of all internal teams inside the organization.
 This is the time when team leaders, functional or mid-level managers come together to look for improvements in the organizational operations as a whole and discuss optimizations in the entire flow of value throughout the system.